 The CQ Press Washington Information Directory Online Edition brings together CQ Press's wealth of contact and descriptive information on more than 10,000 federal government offices, regulatory agencies, congressional committees, judicial offices, public interest groups, nongovernmental organizations, and international organizations in a single, easy-to-use, and fully integrated database.
 Searchable and browsable, the Washington Information Directory Online Edition provides verified and updated mailing addresses, phone and fax numbers, e-mail and Web site addresses, contact names, and descriptions for thousands of organizations—along with a letter template tool, a customizable address book, and much more.

-Full text image and indexing of the Washington Post from its beginning in 1877 until 1998.
+Full text image and indexing of the Washington Post from its beginning in 1877 through 17 years ago.
 The database delivers every page of every issue from cover to cover, with full-page and article images in downloadable PDF.
 It includes display and classified ads, comics and cartoons, photos, maps, graphics, etc., editorials and commentary, literary criticism as well as articles.

 To test President John F. Kennedy’s commitment to civil rights, the Congress of Racial Equality (CORE) proposed a Journey of Reconciliation.
 The “Freedom Ride” had an interracial group boarding buses destined for the South.
 At rest stops, whites would go into blacks-only areas and vice versa.
 A civil rights group's mission - and the FBI's coverage of it - provide a perspective into American politics and society.
 Includes surveillance reports, chronologies, witness statements and more.
 These materials provide unique (and in some cases recently declassified) insight into the Freedom Rides, the Kennedy administration and the segregated South.